yye2004/sipp/README.md

 ## 📌 Problem Statement

-Currently, student assessments at SMJK Jit Sin are recorded manually in physical books.
+As 2021, student assessments at SMJK Jit Sin are recorded manually in physical books.
 This method is prone to human error, time-consuming, and lacks systematic data organization.
 SiPP addresses this by introducing a database-driven system to ensure accurate and efficient performance tracking.

 ---

 ## 🎯 Objectives

-- ✅ Manage and store collections of quiz/exam questions.
+- ✅ Manage and store collections of quiz questions.
 - ✅ Monitor student performance by subject or topic.
 - ✅ Provide a user-friendly interface for teachers and students.
 - ✅ Enable faster analysis and reporting of student results.